Treachery of the Blue Books: Reaction

 The report's publication resulted in a furious reaction in Wales which lasted for years.
 The clerics of the Established Church were considered as internal enemies.
 Staunch Anglicans refuted the report, next came the satirical attacks and statistically-based analytical challenge of the facts from Evan Jones (Ieuan Gwynedd), a Nonconformist journalist.

 "Eloquent speeches" by Nonconformists such as Henry Richard and the essays of Ieuan Gwynedd as well as angry nationalistic responses came from editors of the Welsh journals, particularly the 'incisive articles' by Lewis Edwards in Y Traethodydd and David Rees in Y Diwygiwr.
-Generally speaking, the historian John Davies suggested that the chapel people were the only true Welsh, and that Welshness was synonymous with Nonconformity.
+Generally speaking, the historian John Davies reported that this led to the notion that the chapel people were the only true Welsh, and that Welshness was synonymous with Nonconformity.

 As time passed, Wales saw campaign after campaign against wantonness, drunkenness etc, and accepted that reform was needed.
 In an apparent attempt to turn the attacks to the advantage of the Nonconformists, Jones (Ieuan Gwynedd) suggested that the Welsh nation had been unjustly condemned on religious rather than nationalistic grounds.
 Radical leaders led mass meetings to protest against the defamations in the reports.

+Admittance

+A letter published by commissioner Jelinger C. Symons in 1848 shows that Wheeler, Cookson and Johnson were aware that their conclusions presented a distorted and disproportionately negative portrayal of Welsh society and culture; in the letter, Symons admitted that some witnesses were prejudiced, that certain allegations were too extreme or insufficiently substantiated to include, and that newspaper coverage had focused excessively on 'the dark side of the picture', thereby doing 'great injustice to the Welsh character'.
+Despite acknowledging these flaws, Symons continued to defend the overall conclusions of the reports, which critics regarded as an attack on the Welsh language, Welsh morality and Nonconformist culture.